jonathancross/jc-docs/Git-CheatSheet.md

-git checkout [BRANCH NAME] # To switch to a particular branch git checkout -b [BRANCH NAME] # To CREATE a new branch git remote set-url origin git@github.com:jonathancross/pics.jonathancross.com.git # Allow git push via ssh without password
+git checkout [BRANCH NAME] # To switch to a particular branch git checkout -b [BRANCH NAME] # To CREATE a new branch git remote set-url origin git@github.com:jonathancross/pics.jonathancross.com.git # Allow git push via ssh without password git remote -v  # Show the remotes that are configured: https://help.github.com/articles/fork-a-repo/
 ```

 ### Move last commmit from current branch to a new one